keerapon-som/rag_with_ollama/README.md

 # rag_with_ollama
-This Repo want to make you be standard to do RAG with using Only Ollama and docker
+This Repo want to make you standard to do RAG with using Only Ollama and docker